 - Ironclad Tactics is set in an Alternate History where steam-powered giant robots were used in the war.

-- The History Channel: Civil War A Nation Divided is an Activision first person shooter set in the Civil War, where players can choose to play on either side in many major battles.
-Being a first person shooter, Rare Guns had to be invoked to make the more rapid-fire guns of the era more common than they actually were in real life.
+- The first Civil War — A Nation Divided, is an Activision first person shooter set in the Civil War, where players can choose to play on either side in many major battles.
+Being a first person shooter, the more rapid-fire guns of the era are shown to be more common than they actually were in real life.
 Reloading sequences were also abbreviatednote to speed them up a bit.
 Reviews were mostly mixed.

-- Its sequel Civil War Secret Missions is pretty much more of the same, except with more types of guns, somewhat better graphics, and focusing on covert missions related to major battles rather than the major battles themselves.
+- Civil War — Secret Missions is pretty much more of the same, except with more types of guns, somewhat better graphics, and focusing on covert missions related to major battles rather than the major battles themselves.

 - Swashbucklers Blue Vs Grey is an Action-Adventure game that takes place in the Caribbean sea.
 The player character is a pirate taking advantage of the Union blockade of Confederate ports.
 He gets roped into a plot to change the course of the war.